East Coast Railway Infrastructure Protection Projects ECRIPP

 The majority of works will be carried out within or seaward of the existing rail corridor owned by IÉ.
 Some access to third party lands will be required in some coastal cell areas.

 Where access is required through/on private land, contact will be made with the relevant landowner and permission will be sought for access.
-Construction phase of the project is not expected to commence until 2028-2030.
+Construction phase of the projects are not expected to commence until 2028-2030.

 -